NadaAlsaid/Product-Classification/README.md

   - CNN Model
     - images are retrieved from directory and are saved as an array of grayscale images

-    - using smoothing filter then did a resize on images and convert them into a num.array to apply BOW
+    - using smoothing filter then did a resize on images and convert them into a num.array to apply CNN

 <h2>Model Description :</h2>